El Centro, California: Economy

 As of 2009 the employment of El Centro residents is dominated by the local government, California state government, and federal government.
 Two nearby prisons (Centinela and Calipatria) and a U.S. Border Patrol station provide employment; The Economist states that the prisons and border patrol were "relatively untouched" by the late-2000s recession.
 The El Centro area has many farming plots, where carrots, lettuce, and other crops are produced, and therefore the El Centro economy is subject to seasonal variations like other farming areas.
 Between November and March in winter periods, El Centro-area farmers harvest lettuce for $8–10 per hour.
 During March the harvest moves to the north and is no longer in El Centro; in previous eras farmers migrated, while in the first decade of the 21st century many collect unemployment benefits during the summer.

 El Centro is surrounded by thousands of acres of farmland that has transformed the desert into one of the most productive farming regions in California with an annual crop production of over $1 billion.
-Agriculture is the largest industry in Imperial County and accounts for 48% of all employment.
+Agriculture is still the largest industry in Imperial County and accounts for 48% of all employment.

 Being the commercial center of Imperial County, fifty percent of the jobs in the El Centro come from the service and retail sector.

 A recent growth in the interest of Imperial County as a filming location, has spurred growth in servicing this industry.
 Due to its desert environment and proximity to Los Angeles, California, movies are sometimes filmed in the sand dunes outside the agricultural portions of the Imperial County.
 These have included Return of the Jedi, Stargate, The Scorpion King, Jarhead, Into the Wild, and American Sniper.